awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

 1. In **Project configuration**:

-   On the **Create build project** page, in **Project configuration**, for **Project name**, enter a name for this build project\.
+   On the **Create build project** page, in **Project configuration**, enter a name for this build project\.
 Build project names must be unique across each AWS account\.
 You can also include an optional description of the build project to help other users understand what this project is used for\.

-    In **Description**, enter an optional description for your project\.

    Select **Build badge** to make your project's build status visible and embeddable\.
 For more information, see [Build Badges Sample](sample-build-badges.md)\.
 **Note**